-Update: DeWeese won a three party contest in the May 18 Democratic primary.

-• Rep. Robert Donatucci (D-Philadelphia) voted for the raise, then voted to repeal the raise, and took the money.
+Update: DeWeese won a three party contest in the May 18 Democratic primary and prevailed in the general election. • Rep. Robert Donatucci (D-Philadelphia) voted for the raise, then voted to repeal the raise, and took the money.
+Per Diems 2009: \$22,952.

-Update: Chairman of the Liquor Control Committee.

-• Rep. Todd Eachus (D-Luzerne).
+Update: Mr. Donatucci passed away on November 9, 2010.
+He represented the 185 Legislative District from 1980-2010. • Rep. Todd Eachus (D-Luzerne).
 Mr. Eachus voted for the pay raise, kept the money, defended the pay grab, and voted to increase his salary 22% from \$69,648 to \$85,102.
 "Man-to-Mann:" In a bizarre twist (even by Harrisburg standards), Mr. Eachus retired the debt of a lobbyist.
 "The House Democratic Campaign Committee in November and December paid \$40,683 to retire Veon's campaign debt, according to Veon's report filed recently with the state election bureau.
 Veon could not be reached Wednesday."
 "Mike's contribution as a leader to our collective effort meant a lot to us," said House Majority Policy Chairman Todd Eachus of Luzerne County, who chairs the campaign committee.
 But the committee's other three leaders -- Reps.
 Joe Preston, Dan Frankel and Jennifer Mann -- apparently had no knowledge of the two payments.
-(Tribune Review, February 21, 2008)

-Outstanding questions: Did anyone (PAC or individual) give a higher than "normal contribution" to the HDCC in the last 90 days?
+(Tribune Review, February 21, 2008) Outstanding questions: Did anyone (PAC or individual) give a higher than "normal contribution" to the HDCC in the last 90 days?
 Does Veon have any outstanding personal loans to his Committee(s)?
 Is this just another way to launder money into his legal defense fund?
 For lack of more eloquent phrasing, "Is this "hush money"?
 Health care: Mr. Eachus was chief the sponsor of health care reform, i.e. "Eachus Healthcare Amendment," which passed in the House by a vote of 114-81 on March 12, 2008.
 The Bill died in the Senate.

-Yet, Mr. Eachus contributes nothing to his own health care plan.
-Unlike the Senate, the House makes no contributions to its health care.
+Mr. Eachus contributed nothing to his own health care plan while he was in office.
+Unlike the Senate, the House made no contributions to its health care plan until July, 2011.
 The Senate program was implemented in September, 2006.
 All senators and the chamber's 1,000+ staff must contribute 1% of their gross pay toward the cost of their taxpayer-funded health insurance.
 According to the Chief Clerk of the Senate, the annual savings to taxpayers since the Senate instituted this program in 2006 is, "Just under a half a million per year."
-(Chief Clerk of the Senate, May 28, 2009)
+(Chief Clerk of the Senate, May 28, 2009) Per Diems 2009: \$27,688.

-Update: Majority Leader.
+Update: Former Majority Leader lost his bid for reelection on November, 2011.